alshankp/DEVOPS/README.md

+# Kubernetes-Based Deployment
-Kubernetes-Based Deployment for Analytics Pvt Ltd
+Kubernetes-Based Deployment
 This project demonstrates how to deploy containerized applications on Kubernetes with 2 replicas for high availability.
 The infrastructure is provisioned using Terraform on AWS, and the app is containerized using Docker.

 Project Overview